 - How to Cook Rice in a Donabe

-How to Know if Your Sushi Rice is Perfectly Cooked?
+How to Know if Your Rice is Perfectly Cooked?

-After the rice is steamed, the texture should be fluffy with a firm bite.
+After the rice is steamed, the rice should be shiny and plump.
+The texture should be fluffy with a firm bite.
 And each rice grain should be sticky yet retain its shape.
-Mushy rice means it has too much water or it’s overcooked.
+Mushy rice means it has too much water or it is overcooked.
 If the rice is fresh, you will see a nice shiny gloss on the surface of each grain.

-There you have it — the basics of making sushi rice perfectly!
-Once you get the rice right, you’ll be ready to make some delicious sushi recipes.
+There you have it — the basics of making rice perfectly!
+Once you get the rice right, you’ll be ready to season the rice to make sushi rice.
+Don’t forget to check out some delicious sushi recipes for inspiration.

 Cooking Tips for Sushi Rice